 I spoke with a reader this week who had rebuffed the advances of a male friend after a friendly dinner.
 She was still concerned about what she should have said at the time or beforehand in a preventative measure, but what she didn’t realise is that by turning him down, she established her boundary with him which is, you are my friend, I’m not interested in you romantically, please step back over the boundary lines.
 For the many that don’t have boundaries and who have found themselves in the same situation, not taking action has led to snogs and shags which are more often than not regretted.
 Which brings me to…

-3. If you consistently act out of a healthy level of self love for yourself, you will naturally have boundaries – we teach people how to treat us
+3. If you consistently act out of a healthy level of self-love, you will naturally have boundaries – we teach people how to treat us

 Boundaries are a difficult concept for some because it is unnatural to have boundaries because it is unnatural to treat themselves decently.
 What many women in relationships fail to realise is that you don’t treat yourself badly, think of yourself badly, and have lots of unhealthy ideas about relationships and then expect some guy to come blazing in on his horse and treat you decently and fill some gaping hole in your life.